vk2diy/adxi/kicad-pcbs/adxi/README.md

  * `MT3608B` missing 22uF output cap at OUT
  * `MT3608B` fast-switching diode had insufficient current capacity and should be replaced with `SS34`.
  * `MT3608B` block layout is crap: large loops, unduly long traces, thin traces.
+ * `SI5351B` crystal capacitance is unsuitable: *must* be 6, 8 or 10pF per AN554
+ * `SI5351B` external load capacitors for crystal unnecessary per AN554